hmc-cs111-spring2023/project-everettbu/notebooks/Notebook3.md

 If they have solid experience writing in CSS I would love some insight on how I might want to start writing the parser that handles colors based on a text input.
 I am unsure of the best approach to change the color/font of lines of text.

-Also, looking at the example screen shot above, for the input title "Project due" the words 'Project' and 'due' are printed on separate lines.
-How do I get them to appear on the same line?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the work?**